Geology Thesis Format Guidelines

 The Body of the Text

-Title Page: The format of the title page should use upper and lower case as indicated and include the name of the author, title, date (year) of graduation, and name of the department(s) or program(s) for which the thesis was written.
+Title Page: Information on the title page should use upper and lower case as indicated and include the name of the author, title, date (year) of graduation, and name of the department(s) or program(s) for which the thesis was written.
 The title should give the reader a clear idea of the nature of the material in the thesis.
 It is important that the title be clear and informative rather than mysterious or imaginative.
 Strict adherence is required to the form of the title page, a sample title page is included at the end of this document. (see Appendix A)

 Abstract: The abstract should be on its own page and may not exceed 250 words.
 Most word processors have a function to count words.
 The abstract should succinctly state the nature of the thesis project, the reasons for conducting the work, the results of the research, and your conclusions.

 Text, Figures, and Tables: The body of the text also contains the figures and tables, all of which must be cited in sequential order in the text.
-Each figure and table should be located as soon after its first citation in the text as is reasonably possible.
+Each figure and table should be located as soon after its first citation as is reasonably possible.
 However, do not embed the figures and tables until the text of the thesis is finalized.
 Embedding figures in drafts only leads to problems.
-Figures and tables should be cited using the full capitalized word, for example “Figure 1″ and “Table 1″.
+Figures and tables should be cited using the capitalized word, for example “Figure 1″ and “Table 1″.
 Each figure and table caption should start with the figure or table number, followed by the text of the caption (for example: “Figure 6.
 Photo of fault zone interior, Mr. Bill for scale.”).
 Tables have short titles and are placed above tables.
-Captions should appear above tables, and below figures.
-Captions should be single-spaced, fully justified (if possible) with no indents or hanging indents.
+Captions should appear below figures.
+Captions should be single-spaced, left-justified with no indents or hanging indents.

 References: All references cited anywhere in the thesis must have a complete citation in the Reference Cited section.
-The formats for citing other peoples’ work in the text and in the reference section should be the same as in the Geological Society of America Bulletin; see http://www.geosociety.org/pubs/geoguid5.htm.
+The formats for citing other peoples’ work in the text and in the reference section should be the same as in the Geological Society of America Bulletin.
 The first line of each reference should be printed with a hanging indent (see below).